brunch/coffeelint-brunch/README.md

 By default, only files in your `config.paths.app` are linted.

-You can customize jshint config by changing brunch config using the native [coffeelint options](http://www.coffeelint.org/#options):
+You can customize coffeelint config by changing brunch config using the native [coffeelint options](http://www.coffeelint.org/#options):

 ```coffeescript
 config =